futuredapp/kmp-futured-template/README.md

 ### Initial script

-Use `init_template.kts` script to setup the template.
+Use `init_template.kts` script to set up the template.
-The script renames directories and package names in files to given package name.
+The script renames directories and package names in files to the given package name.

 It is written in Kotlin.
-In order to run it you need to have [kscript](https://github.com/kscripting/kscript) installed.
+To run it you need to have [kscript](https://github.com/kscripting/kscript) installed.
 #### Usage
 ```shell
 kscript init_template.kts